citusdata/citus_docs/admin_guide/upgrading_citus.rst

 **3. Stop loading data on to that instance**

-If you are upgrading the master, then you should stop all data-loading/appending and staging before copying out the metadata.
+If you are upgrading the master, then you should stop all data inserts/updates/deletes or COPY operations before copying out the metadata.
 If data-loading continues after step 4 below, then the metadata will be out of date.

 **4. Copy out pg_dist catalog metadata from the Citus 4 server (Only needed for master)**
 ::